 The cross-correlation $C^T_{TE,\ell}$, using Eq.~\eqref{aTTlmTfinalformula} gives: {Cosmic Microwave Background!$C_{TE,\ell}^{T}$ spectrum}

-If we try to compute the cross correlations $C_{TB,\ell}^T$ and $C_{EB,\ell}^T$ we obtain a vanishing result, as expected, because of the term $\lambda$ in the sum of Eq.~\eqref{aBlmTfinalformula}.
-In fact we get, considering for example $C_{EB,\ell}^T$:
+If we try to compute the cross correlations $C_{TB,\ell}^T$ and $C_{EB,\ell}^T$, we obtain a vanishing result, as expected, because of the term $\lambda$ in the sum of Eq.~\eqref{aBlmTfinalformula}.
+In fact, we get, considering for example $C_{EB,\ell}^T$:

-Now, the sum over $\lambda$ is equivalent to a difference and since nothing else depends on $\lambda$ the result is zero.
+Now, the sum over $\lambda$ is equivalent to a difference, and since nothing else depends on $\lambda$, the result is zero.
 The same happens with the correlation $C_{TB,\ell}^T$.

-In Fig.~\ref{Fig:CMBangularpowerspectra} we display the 4 angular CMB power spectra which constitute a wealth of cosmological information.
-The only possible cross-correlation is the one between temperature and the E-mode of polarisation.
-The largest signal is the TT one and then, in order of decreasing power, the TE, EE and BB one.
-The latter is 5 orders of magnitude smaller than the TT one and it has not yet been detected.
-The bump it displays for small $\ell$'s is due to reionisation.
+In Fig.~\ref{Fig:CMBangularpowerspectra} we display the 4 angular CMB power spectra that constitute a wealth of cosmological information.
+The only possible cross-correlation is the one between temperature and the E-mode of polarization.
+The largest signal is the TT one, followed by the TE, EE, and BB ones in order of decreasing power.
+The latter is 5 orders of magnitude smaller than the TT one, and it has not yet been detected.
+The bump it displays for small $\ell$'s is due to reionization.

-From Fig.~\ref{Fig:CMBangularpowerspectra} we can appreciate how small the polarisation spectra are with respect to the TT one.
-This is due to the fact that a quadrupole moment in the distribution of photons is needed in order to have production of polarisation.
-Before recombination, Thomson scattering rate is so high that photons are in nearly perfect thermal equilibrium and any moment from the quadrupole up is washed out.
-After recombination, photons free stream and thus have no more chance of being polarised by Thomson scattering.
+From Fig.~\ref{Fig:CMBangularpowerspectra} we can appreciate how small the polarization spectra are with respect to the TT one.
+This is due to the fact that a quadrupole moment in the distribution of photons is needed in order to have production of polarization.
+Before recombination, the Thomson scattering rate is so high that photons are in nearly perfect thermal equilibrium, and any moment from the quadrupole up is washed out.
+After recombination, photons free stream and thus have no more chance of being polarized by Thomson scattering.